 Privacy protection is recognized as a fundamental right by the Universal Declaration of Human Rights, adopted by the United Nations in 1948, but the emergence of ICTs raises new questions about the limits and boundaries of the right to privacy.
-The ICT industry collects an ever-increasing amount of data on the users of these technologies, a phenomenon which is explained by a double trend.
+The ICT industry collects an ever-increasing amount of data on the users of these technologies, a trend which is explained by two phenomena.

-On the one hand, there is the increasing incorporation of connected objects into our daily lives (smartphones, tablets, smartwatches, etc.), in cars (from GPS to more sophisticated solutions for assisted driving), in buildings (smart meters, censors, etc.), and integration on a larger scale (smart grids, smart cities, etc.).
-This equipment and the associated software and platforms collect a growing amount of data related to their users (geolocation, consumption habits, personal interests, political inclinations, etc.).
+On the one hand, there is the increasing integration of connected objects into our daily lives (smartphones, tablets and other consumer products), in cars (from GPS to more sophisticated solutions for assisted driving), in buildings (smart meters, presence sensors, etc.), and the integration on a larger scale at the energy, water, lighting and urban mobility levels, etc. This equipment as well as the associated software and platforms, collect a growing amount of data related to their users (geolocation, consumption habits, personal interests, political inclinations, etc.).